youthinfront/youthinfront-site/3-ways-to-persuade-someone-in-power.md

 * Create an argument around facts, statistics and logic.

-* Create an appeal based on emotion, and tap into shared feelings or values.[Generation Citizen](
+* Create an appeal based on emotion, and tap into shared feelings or values.

 Thanks to [Generation Citizen](https://generationcitizen.org) for sharing this great resource from their Tactics Toolkit!